Full-Time Faculty Responsibilities

 of these responsibilities.

 2. Limited outside employment, counseling, professional private practice, etc., are sometimes possible, especially during the summer months.
 However, academic responsibilities to Seaver College must receive priority in time management.
-Furthermore, all outside employment must be reported to and approved by the relevant division chairperson and the dean of the College.
+Furthermore, all outside employment must be reported to and approved by the relevant divisional dean and the dean of the College.
 This includes teaching assignments undertaken in other schools within the University.

 3.19.
 PHOTOCOPY GUIDELINES FOR CLASSROOM AND RESEARCH USE